facebook/chef-cookbooks/README.md

 ### Implementating runtime-safe APIs

-This model intentionally draws the complexity of Chef into the "core cookbooks" (those implementing APIs) so tha the user experience of maintaining systems is simple and (usually) requires little more than writing to the node object.
+This model intentionally draws the complexity of Chef into the "core cookbooks" (those implementing APIs) so that the user experience of maintaining systems is simple and (usually) requires little more than writing to the node object.
 However, the trade-off for that simplicity is that implementing the API properly can be quite tricky.